Lata Sabharwal

-Lata Sabharwal Seth is an Indian film and TV actress, who has worked in Bollywood films, as well.
-She has played supporting roles in Bollywood films like Vivah and Ishq Vishq.
-Lata is best known for her current role Rajshree Vishambharnath Maheshwari in Star Plus' Yeh Rishta Kya Kehlata Hai and Yeh Rishtey Hain Pyaar Ke.
+Lata Sabharwal is an Indian actress, who has worked in Hindi television and films.
+Sabharwal is best known for her portrayal of Rajshri Goyel Maheshwari in Star Plus's Yeh Rishta Kya Kehlata Hai and Yeh Rishtey Hain Pyaar Ke.
+She has also starred in successful television shows like Shaka Laka Boom Boom, Woh Rehne Waali Mehlon Ki as well as films like Vivah and Ishq Vishq.

 Personal life

 In 2009, Sabharwal married fellow actor Sanjeev Seth from the show Yeh Rishta Kya Kehlata Hai.
 In 2013 she gave birth to a boy.

+On 21 June 2025, Sabharwal announced separation from her husband on Instagram.

 Career

 Sabharwal started her career in 1999 with Geeta Rahasya.
 She has played supporting roles in all three of her movies, among which Vivah has been her most successful movie to date.
 Besides acting in Bollywood movies, she has also acted in television series, among them Arzoo Hai Tu, Awaz - Dil Se Dil Tak, Jannat, Jhoot Bole Kauwa Kaate and Khushiyan.
 She usually plays supporting roles in Hindi television programmes.
 She was seen in Woh Rehne Waali Mehlon Ki, which aired on Sahara One channel.
 Then, she played the role of Sanju's mother in Shaka Laka Boom Boom.
 From 2007 to 2008, she played the role of Cynthia in Sahara One's Ghar Ek Sapnaa.
 In 2008, she appeared in Main Teri Parchhain Hoon on Imagine TV.
 This role got her fame in Indian Television.
 In 2007, she was seen in Naaginn, which aired on Zee TV, as Ratna, Triveni's daughter in law.